SAP/openui5-docs/docs/Step_11_Assign_Multiple_Targets_b01840e.md

 Now we create both targets `employeeOverviewTop` and `employeeOverviewContent` as well as their parent target `employeeOverview`.
 On the parent target we set `viewLevel` to `2` to ensure a correct transition animation.
 In the targets, we also configure where the corresponding views of the children shall be displayed by setting the parameters `controlId` and `controlAggregation` to a control ID of a `sap.ui.layout.HorizontalLayout` that we are about to create in a new view.
 You should be familiar with this configuration from the last step.

-The router makes sure that the parent view is loaded in addition to the target view when a corresponding route has been matched and the targets are displayed.
-The referenced views are displayed automatically at the configured place in the parent’s view, in our case in the content aggregation of the page control.
-We have mentioned three different views that we still need to add to the app to make the configuration work:

 -   `EmployeeOverview`

 -   `EmployeeOverviewTop`